What is a corporate plan?

 The enabling legislation of a number of entities overrides the requirement to publish a corporate plan under the PGPA Act.

-The enabling legislation of a number of entities sets out alternate requirements for the preparation of their corporate plans.
-These include disclosure, release and variation requirements.
+The enabling legislation of a small number of entities sets out alternate requirements for the preparation of their corporate plans.
+These include consultation, variation and approval requirements.

-For more information about the effect of entity enabling legislation on corporate plan requirements, contact Finance at PGPA@finance.gov.au.
+For more information about the effect of entity enabling legislation on corporate plan requirements under the PGPA Act or Rule, contact Finance at PGPA@finance.gov.au.

 Intelligence, security and listed law enforcement agencies